You are here

 - Students currently attending a Bloomington Public Schools middle school who will be attending Kennedy High School

-- Appeals process for non-Bloomington students AND Jefferson High School students seeking additional Honors classes
+- The appeals process for non-Bloomington students AND Jefferson High School students seeking additional Honors classes

-- Honors Appeals (Jefferson only) are due Friday, January 25.
+- Honors Appeals (Jefferson only) are due by the end of January.

 - Honors Appeals placement decisions will be sent to parents by the beginning of March.

 The middle school gifted and talented coordinator also trains teachers to use gifted education strategies in their classrooms.
 These differentiation strategies include offering enrichment assignments and activities based on higher-level thinking skills, diverse learning styles, and multiple intelligences.
 Students do not get more work when the teacher differentiates the curriculum; they get different, more in-depth work, and more choices in their learning.
 Modifying the curriculum to best meet students’ individual needs is true differentiation.

 Middle School Contact